microsoft/cpp_client_telemetry/CONTRIBUTING.md

 - Android...
 We don't have instructions yet, feel free to contribute :)

 Other resources to learn how to setup the build system:
-- review how our cross-platform build system is implemented using [GitHub Actions](.github/workflows) infrastructure
+- Review how our cross-platform build system is implemented using [GitHub Actions](.github/workflows) infrastructure
-- check the build scripts located in workspace root
+- Check the build scripts located in workspace root

 ## Issues and Feature Requests